mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 The `%%writefile` command writes this cell’s contents to the `model.py` file.
 This is required because the model registration step needs to read in the model from a Python file.
 We could have placed this code in the file manually and omited this cell from the notebook.
 However, the `%%writefile` command allows us to keep all the code self-contained within a single notebook.

 The `ModelWrapper` class inherits from `PythonModel`, the standard interface for custom MLflow models.
 Inside the constructor, we initialize a `WorkspaceClient`, which handles communication with existing serving endpoints.
-This client lets the wrapper forward requests to either a foundational model or an external endpoint already registered in Databricks.
+This client lets the wrapper forward requests to either a foundation model or an external endpoint already registered in Databricks.

-At this point, if you’d like to connect to an **external model** instead of a foundational one, follow these steps below:
+At this point, if you’d like to connect to an **external model** instead of a foundation model, follow these steps below:

 1. Follow the steps in Attempt 1 to create a serving endpoint for your external model (e.g., `external-model-endpoint`).
 2. Replace the `model` parameter in the `chat.completions.create()` call with the name of your external model.